Preface

 So I'm thinking maybe such a set of tutorials would be a workable step forward on that project.

-That's kind of what I have in mind for this series of blog posts.
+That's kind of what I have in mind for this series of blog posts -- a public record of my work, but trying to make it accessible to people who try to read it.

-But I need to lay out a warning up front that my approach to assembly language is subtly incompatible with most of the existing programming tools.
-It looks really good until you realize that, if you use my approach, you will sooner or later find yourself trying to, as it were, walk on air, unless you take the time to understand the differences and are willing to develop some of your own tools and share them.
+So I need to lay out a warning up front that my approach to assembly language is subtly incompatible with most of the existing programming tools.
+It looks really good until you realize that, if you use my approach, you will sooner or later find yourself trying to, as it were, walk on air (no infrastructure), unless you take the time to understand the differences and are willing to develop some of your own tools and share them.

 I don't have the means to develop all the missing support tools by myself.

 The 68000 isn't quite up to it, either.
-Not because the 68020 is too complex and the original 68000 doesn't have 32-bit constant offset index modes and it's hard to get Motorola's CPU32 without a lot of SOC stuff that you don't want to mess with initializing, etc. The problem is that the 68000 has all these index registers, but using them as segment registers gets in the way of using them as index registers.
+This is not because the 68020 is too complex and the original 68000 doesn't have 32-bit constant offset index modes and it's hard to get Motorola's CPU32 without a lot of SOC stuff that you don't want to mess with initializing, etc. (This is all true, but.)
+The problem is that the 68000 has all these index registers, but using them as segment registers gets in the way of using them as index registers.
 LoL.
-Not really a problem.
+Not really a problem, but a problem.
 We can work around this, as well.

-RISC processors can be similarly supported, but need macros instead of routines because of the cost of branches in deeply pipelined architectures.
+RISC processors can be similarly supported, but need macros instead of routines for missing operators because of the cost of branches in deeply pipelined architectures.
+Modified RISC, like ARM and PowerPC, support building the new infrastructure rather well, but will still need macros for certain common operations.

 Of course, that's also true of any processor that doesn't include the necessary registers and operations as part of the native CPU architecture, but it consumes cycles and memory resources.
 And there is always that siren song of false optimizations that lures you away, into the existing meta-infrastructure.

 I keep hearing from people rediscovering "stackless".
 That's one of those false optimizations.
 Why it's a false optimization takes a lot of explanation, though.
-I expect I'll at least partly cover that in the process here.
+I expect I'll at least partly cover that -- implicitly -- in the process here.

 As we go, I'll demonstrate the necessary virtual registers and support routines for the 6800 and 6801.
 Once we see what we can do with them and what walls we run into without, we can talk about why and how to apply it other CPUs.